IanMcDevitt/Interview_Trading_Code/README.md

 Some of these projects take a while to run so be patient, they are not broken.

+Excel files will appear in the downloaded directory for your viewing.

 ## Completed Projects

 ### Monte Carlo Simulation (monte_carlo.ipynb)